|

 What’s

 binding (goals) the group together?
+What’s

 the best way (roles and responsibilities) to do this to reach the